STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        encoding and decoding parcels).
 The default is the same value as set for ``hpx.parcel.async_serialization``.
    * * ``hpx.parcel.tcp.parcel_pool_size``
-     * The value of this property defines the number of OS-threads created for the internal parcel thread pool of the TCP :term:`parcel` port.
+     * The value of this property defines the number of OS threads created for the internal parcel thread pool of the TCP :term:`parcel` port.
 The default is taken from ``hpx.threadpools.parcel_pool_size``.
    * * ``hpx.parcel.tcp.max_connections``